THE CENTER FOR NEUROMUSCULAR BASED HORSE DENTISTRY

 Picture

-Spencer’s research, that the natural length and angle of incisors and restored motion of the TMJ will maintain or increase muscle mass in the body of a horse, was proven in a study performed at Thousand Acres Dude Ranch in Stoney Creek, NY.
+Spencer’s research found that restoring the energy grid (Primo Vascular System), through the motion of the jaw and the TMJ, will maintain or increase muscle mass in the body of a horse.
+This was proven in a study performed at Thousand Acres Dude Ranch in Stoney Creek, NY.
 69.3% of horses gained topline and muscle mass.
-By maintaining a balanced dentition, young and old horses alike maintained and improved overall body mass.
+By restoring inclination and through balanced dentition, young and old horses alike maintained and improved overall body mass.
 The research was quantified using terrestrial photogrammetry to perform measurements (variance of 5 microns -- less than the thickness of a human hair).
-This was the beginning of an understanding to how incisors affect the whole horse.
+This was the beginning of an understanding to how restoring the neurology through properly balanced dentition can affect the whole horse.

 READ RESEARCH

-This research developed into the procedure he called Natural Balance Dentistry™.
+This research developed into the procedure he calls Neuromuscular Based Horse Dentistry™.
 He has had tremendous success with this procedure, and as he puts it, “I haven’t had a horse yet that it hasn’t worked on with fantastic results!”

-Spencer specializes in bite realignment, restoring the proper biomechanics of the jaw, and restoring centric relation to the TMJ.
-Addressing the inclination of the incisors first allows him to make profound changes throughout a horse’s body.
 "A balanced mouth is much more than about how the horse eats — it’s about proper neurological function, something most had not come to realize before neuromuscular dentistry.
-I’ve been studying horse dentistry for two decades and am still learning something new every day.”
+I’ve been studying horse dentistry for over two decades and am still learning something new every day.”

 Picture